bheemsen/gianteagle/README.md

 ## Setup

 - You can change connection string from *appsettings.json* within *Gianteagle.Api*
-- All database operation are in Gianteagle.DAL
+- All database operation are in Gianteagle.
+- It will create LOG folder and for each date it will have text log file.

 ## Layers